AleksKovachev/Playground/01. Password Manager/README.md

 It was severely changed and expanded and has now become a fully featured application with data encryption and lots of options.
 It supports 2 languages (Bulgarian and English) by default but more can easily be added.
 The UI was created using Tkinter.

-IMPORTANT!!!
+## IMPORTANT NOTES

-The data encryption in this version is reduced to nothing since I don't want to share the actual encryption techniques publicly.
+* The data encryption in this version is reduced to nothing since I don't want to share the actual encryption techniques publicly.
+* The application is still in development and has some unfinished code

-Instructions:
+## Instructions:

 Run from the main directory -> main.py file

-Prerequisites:
+## Prerequisites:

 Install cryptography package. pip install cryptography

-Screenshots:
+## Screenshots:

 01. Login window: